Kozea/Dyko/tutorials/Getting started.rst

 `CRUD <http://en.wikipedia.org/wiki/Create,_read,_update_and_delete>`_
 operations:

-- create: creates an item;
+- create: create an item;
 - search: search the access point for matching items;
 - delete: delete an item;
-- save: save or updates an item.
+- save: save or update an item.

 We will begin by creating some items, and saving them to the database: